-The Lewes installation of Pat’s Pizza occupies the space next to Bling Salon and Spa where the old Five Guys used be be.
-Pat’s has over 50 locations in DE, NJ, MD and PA, and early returns suggested that they’re doing a good job.
-Of course the Foodie had to see (and munch) for himself, so after many visits, here’s the lowdown:
+The Lewes installation of Pat's Pizza occupies the space next to Bling Salon and Spa where the old Five Guys used be be.
+Pat's has over 50 locations in DE, NJ, MD and PA.

 Owners Alex Kotanides and John Diamond share the duties of running this and their other Pat's in Dover, though it makes sense that Lewes resident Alex would spend most of his time at this location.
 They are apparently in the process of rebranding themselves as “Pat's Family Restaurant” rather than just plain ol' Pat's Pizzeria.
 That probably explains the extensive menu.
 OK, enough chitchat.
 Let's get down to business.

-“Family” or not, it still seems to be very much about the pizza at Pat’s.
+It's still very much about the pizza at Pat's.
 On our most recent visit we ordered the large (16″X16″) with all pepperoni, half sausage and half mushroom.
 It is square rather than round, and the toppings and cheese are generous.
 The cheese is mild and creamy.
 The sausage needs more of an Italian kick.
-It isn’t breakfast sausage (mercifully), but it could still use more Italian spices to stand up against the rest of the toppings.
-Now it just gets lost.
+It isn't breakfast sausage (mercifully), but it could still use more Italian spices to stand up against the rest of the toppings.
 The pepperoni slices are thin and curl up nicely in the oven.
 The mushrooms are sliced vertically, which makes for a slightly larger piece and a nice ‘shroomy mouth feel.

-The crust has a pleasantly yeasty taste, but from a texture viewpoint, it’s a little mushy and homogeneous.
-I like a crispier crust, and the “bite” on the bottom and the perimeter actually improves if the pizza is cooked a little longer and is not quite so bready.
+The crust has a pleasantly yeasty taste, and though I love a crispy crust, Pat's does a nice job in the bread department.
+Indeed, the “bite” on the bottom and the perimeter actually improves if the pizza is cooked a little longer.
 So I suggest you order your pizza slightly well done so the crust will have a little more personality.
-And that’s never a bad thing where cheese is concerned.
+And that's never a bad thing where cheese is concerned.